 - What is the cost structure?
 If your goal is to reduce cost, then it's important to look at the total recruiting timeline to arrive at a true cost per hire.
 The RPO solution may include talent advisory services, branding consultations, executive search engagements, and many other services that can be customized to your need.
 And by extending average retention rates and boosting productivity, those quality hires may reduce your recruitment costs even further.

 - Who will coordinate with the RPO provider?
-Your internal team will still need to work closely with the provider to provide strategy direction, oversight, and final hiring decisions.
+Your internal team will still need to work closely with the provider to provide strategic direction, oversight, and final hiring decisions.

 - What happens when business conditions change?
 Business needs can change quickly, and that means you should be able to respond by ramping RPO services up or down with no penalties.
 Look for flexibility to alter the scope as needed.